Skip to main content

 Project partners, funders and supporters

-Brave Art is made possible thanks to generous funding and support from the National Lottery Community Fund and East Suffolk Council's Boost Scheme.
+Brave Art is made possible thanks to generous funding and support from the Scarfe Charitable Trust, STOBBS IP LTD BCA, Leading Lives Community Benefit Fund, and funding from the Birketts Fund, Arts and Culture Fund and Suffolk Giving Fund through Suffolk Community Foundation.